-Target 3.1: Necessary resources are in place to support, on a long-term basis, the international processes for gathering monitoring data for status assessment Result Action Geographic scope Time frame Budget (€) Lead Comments 3.1.2: Improved data a.
-Familiarise CPs with IBA All 2012-2017 50,000 Birdlife International IBA monitoring provides on state, pressures monitoring methodologies and initiate Africa information on threats and and responses of key this monitoring in at least 20% of CPs conservation actions, sites in Africa which help explain trends through IBA obtained through the monitoring IWC, and enable planning relevant actions to safeguard sites and habitats.
+Result Action Geographic scope Time frame Budget (€) Lead Comments

+c.
+Develop guidelines for the support All 2012-2017 100,000 CPs in partnership with

+and development of the IWC Wetlands International

+and other partners

+3.1.2: Improved data a.
+Familiarise CPs with IBA All 2012-2017 50,000 Birdlife International IBA monitoring provides

+on state, pressures monitoring methodologies and initiate Africa information on threats and

+and responses of key this monitoring in at least 20% of CPs conservation actions,

+sites in Africa which help explain trends

+through IBA obtained through the

+monitoring IWC, and enable planning

+relevant actions to

+safeguard sites and

+habitats.

-Table 11: Results and actions for implementing target 3.2 of objective 3
+Table 9: Results and actions for implementing target 3.2 of objective 3

-Target 3.2: Capacity of Target 3.2: Capacity of national monitoring systems to assess the status of the waterbirds is established, maintained and further developed Result Action Geographic scope Time frame Budget (€) Lead Comments 3.2.1: Half of the CPs have year-round (as appropriate) monitoring systems in a.
-Review status of national monitoring schemes in each CP and outline priorities for future development All 2012-2017 80,000 Outsourced by the Secretariat Half of the CPs will be reviewed in 2012-2015, remaining half in 2016- 2017 place that are well integrated into national structures and work plans b.
-Update, translate and multiply the ONCFS training module on waterbird monitoring in sub-Saharan Africa Not applicable 2013-2014 80,000 Outsourced by the Secretariat and in close collaboration with the French Ministry of Ecology, Sustainable Development and Energy and ONCFS To be used in the framework of the African Waterbird Census capacity building and the north-south twinning on monitoring schemes c.
-Strengthen capacity of waterbird counters and standardise the use of optical materials All 2012-2017 CPs CPs in partnership with Wetlands International and other partners Link to capacity building targets d.
-Implement north-south twining projects on strengthening or establishing national monitoring schemes The CPs reviewed in triennium 2012- 2015 2016-2017 and beyond CP resources Secretariat; CPs (incl. non-African CPs)
+Result Action Geographic scope Time frame Budget (€) Lead Comments 3.2.1: Half of the CPs a.
+Review status of national monitoring All 2012-2017 80,000 Outsourced by the Half of the CPs will be have year-round (as schemes in each CP and outline Secretariat reviewed in 2012-2015, appropriate) priorities for future development remaining half in 2016monitoring systems in 2017 place that are well b.
+Update, translate and multiply the Not applicable 2013-2014 80,000 Outsourced by the To be used in the integrated into ONCFS training module on waterbird Secretariat and in close framework of the African national structures monitoring in sub-Saharan Africa collaboration with the Waterbird Census and work plans French Ministry of capacity building and the Ecology, Sustainable north-south twinning on Development, monitoring schemes Transportation and Housing, and ONCFS c.
+Strengthen capacity of waterbird All 2012-2017 CPs CPs in partnership with Link to capacity building counters and standardise the use of Wetlands International targets optical materials and other partners

+Target 3.2: Capacity of national monitoring systems to assess the status of the waterbirds is established, maintained and further developed Result Action Geographic scope Time frame Budget (€) Lead Comments d.
+Implement north-south twining The CPs 2016-2017 СР Secretariat; CPs (incl. projects on strengthening or reviewed in and beyond resources non-African CPs) establishing national monitoring triennium 2012- - schemes 2015

-Table 12: Results and actions for implementing target 3.3 of objective 3
+Table 10: Results and actions for implementing target 3.3 of objective 3